TayfunCesur/GithubProjectBrowser/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project contains all its units and UI tests and I strongly recommmend you to have a look cache layer unit tests because there are Room and local storage tests.

   ### Bonus 2: [ReactiveNetwork](https://github.com/pwittchen/ReactiveNetwork)
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can learn the implementation of the ReactiveNetwork and  have how to broadcast the network connection with Rx from this project.
-It is really useful because there is a behaivour changes between API levels.
+It is really useful because there is a behaviour changes between API levels.

  # Core Libraries
  - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/)